How to Become a Marketing Guru, in 8 Steps

 When it comes to style, gurus are basically soccer stars.

 (Side note: Thank you William Kulp for inspiring this idea.
-Your comment is the only good thing on LinkedIn I’ve ever read.)
+Your comment is the only good thing I’ve ever read on LinkedIn.)

 Just like Cristiano Ronaldo and Lionel Messi need unique hairstyles to stick out among hundreds of competing footballers, gurus need something to make themselves pop among the blur of wannabes at Domopalooza or Dreamforce or some other marketing conference that sounds like a meet-up for LSD enthusiasts.